Anubis (software)

-Anubis is a software program that adds a proof of work challenge to websites before users can access them, in order to deter web scraping.
+Anubis is an open source software program that adds a proof of work challenge to websites before users can access them in order to deter web scraping.
 It has been adopted mainly by Git forges and free and open-source software projects.

 Anubis was created by Xe Iaso in response to Amazon's web crawler overloading their Git server, as the crawler did not respect the robots.txt exclusion protocol and would work around restrictions.
+Iaso lists Hashcash as having inspired the project.
+The application supports inspecting request elements such as headers like the User-Agent header to determine if the request should require proof of work.

+The name Anubis is taken from the Ancient Egyptian god of funerals and judgement, who weighs the hearts of the dead to determine if they are allowed passage into the afterlife, whereas the Anubis software "weighs the soul of incoming HTTP requests".